victorporof/firefox-restartless-template/README.md

 ./configure -i "your-addon-id" -n "YourAddonName" -d "Your addon description" -a "Your name" -P "default"
 ```

+That's it :) Now, after you change something in the add-on, simply re-enable it for it to update automatically.
+You can do this from the [about:addons](about:addons) page in Firefox: click the "Disable", then the "Enable" button for your add-on.

 #### The detailed version

 __Step 0__.
 Clone this repository.